Advertiser Disclosure

 Monos Hybrid Trunk interior.

-The main compartment was deep, but when I compared it to the North Face duffel and considered how much we had to pack for 11 days (including swimwear, activities, and stuffies), I worried that it wouldn’t be enough.
+The main compartment was deep, but when I compared it to the North Face duffel and considered how much we had to pack for 11 days (including swimwear, activities, and stuffies), I worried it wouldn’t be enough.

 Packing the Monos Hybrid Trunk